UrbanLinks/Holistic-WDS-Risk/README.md

 This study presents a holistic assessment framework for water pipe break impacts in Vancouver, Canada.
 It assesses social, environmental, and economic vulnerabilities as a consequence of failure (COF), combining them with the probabilities of failure (POF) is evaluated by a Weibull model.
 Combining these criteria prioritizes pipe replacement and rehabilitation to mitigate the adverse impacts of infrastructure failure.

-- This repository contains the code and data used for the research project.
+- This repository contains the codes and data used for the research project.

 - The codes was developed using **Jupyter Notebook** for data analysis and visualization.